DEFRA/adp-infrastructure-services/README.md

 ```

 #### Default RTL Environments:
-To use the standard list (defined here: [ADP Environments](https://dev.azure.com/defragovuk/DEFRA-FFC/_wiki/wikis/DEFRA-FFC.wiki/16074/Environments)) Do not add Resource level environments/config, do not configure programme level environments/config, and do not select 'Use Custom Environments' on the ADO Pipeline run.
+To use the standard list (defined here: [ADP Environments](https://dev.azure.com/defragovuk/DEFRA-FFC/_wiki/wikis/DEFRA-FFC.wiki/16074/Environments)) Do not add Resource level environments/config, do not configure programme level environments/config, and do not select `Use Custom Environments` on the ADO Pipeline run.

 Note: priority order is:
 - Resource > Programme (if Resource level supplied, and 'use custom environments' in ADO pipeline is checked)